Welcome To

 Weekly Zazen

-New Paltz Zen Center offers a space for people to learn and practice zen meditation, foster and build community and appreciate our lives together.
-We offer seating options of cushions, kneeling benches and chairs.
+We offer a space for people to learn and practice Zen meditation, foster and build community and appreciate our lives together.
+We offer seating on cushions, kneeling benches, and chairs.
 Practice involves seated meditation (zazen) and walking meditation (kinhin).

-If you would like beginning instruction, please arrive fifteen minutes prior to the start of practice.
+If you would like meditation instruction, please arrive fifteen minutes prior to the start of practice.

 Hours